echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 traffic are very different from those for service providers who may be accessing content in a way that violates privacy considerations".

 This document considers the implications of ECH for private network operators including enterprises and education establishments.
-The data encapsulated by ECH is of legitimate interest to on-path security actors including anti-virus software, parental controls and consumer and enterprise network, endpoint, information and mandatory security controls.
-This document will focus specifically on the impact of encrypting the SNI data by ECH on private networks, but it should be noted that other elements will be relevant for some on-path security methods.
+The data encapsulated by ECH is of legitimate interest to on-path security actors including those providing inline malware detection, firewalls, parental controls, content filtering to prevent access to malware and other risky traffic, mandatory security controls (e.g. Data Loss Prevention) etc.  This document will focus specifically on the impact of encrypting the SNI data by ECH on public and private networks, but it should be noted that other elements in the client hello may be relevant for some on-path security methods.

 # Encrypted Server Name Indication